-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities - Practice specific policies were implemented and were available to all staff on the practice shared computer drive.. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit which was used to monitor quality and to make improvements, which included prescribing audits and administrative audit. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions care.
-They prioritise safe, high quality and compassionate care.
-The partners were visible in the practice and staff told us they were approachable and always took the time to listen to all members of staff.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities - Practice specific policies were implemented and were available to all staff on the practice shared computer drive. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit which was used to monitor quality and to make improvements, which included prescribing audits and administrative audit. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.